olewsaa/Yacht-computer/RPi-settings.md

 - SPI
 - Serial
 - 1-wire
-The important one is secure shell, SSH is this enable login to the system.
+The important one is secure shell, SSH.
+Set this to enable if you want to login to the system.